EMANATE® FAQ

 - How do traps work?

-- The subagent sends a trap event to the EMANATE®
+- The subagent sends a notification event to the EMANATE®

 - What are the steps in creating a subagent?